Iceland's West Coast in Luxury 8 days aboard Le Bellot

 - Transfers between airport and ship

 - Day 1 | Reykjavik

 Embark between 4pm and 5pm for departure at 9pm.

-This secret boreal hideaway is located at the foot of the Kirkjufell, on Snaefellsnes peninsula.
+The first stop on your luxury Icelandic cruise is the secret boreal hideaway of Grundarfjörður which is located at the foot of the Kirkjufell, on the Snaefellsnes peninsula.
 Arriving by boat means you’ll get a closer view of the lava-stone rock standing like a sentinel at the entrance to the bay; Grundarfjörður lies sheltered behind this cone-shaped rock.
 A stone’s throw from the jetty, crystal clear waters, tundra and beaches give onto the cerulean waters of Breiðafjörður.
-Scattered with its emerald-coloured lawns, this town, with its buildings that merge into the surrounding countryside, will most certainly win your favour.
+Scattered with its emerald-coloured lawns, this town, with its buildings that merge into the surrounding countryside, is certain to impress.

 Grímsey is a small island located 40 km North of mainland Iceland.
 It was formed by volcanic rock that has generated majestic basalt pillars.
 The island has been inhabited since the Vikings came to Iceland and legend has it that it is named after the colonial sailor Grìmur, who sailed from the region of Sogn in Norway.
 This site is home to fabulous wildlife, with many bird colonies having chosen to nest along the jagged cliffs, such as the ‘‘clowns of the sea’’ known as the Atlantic Puffins.
 While many travellers come here in order to cross the invisible line into the Arctic Circle, the island is also famed as a place to observe the midnight sun.